 Comparing the engines of the Z900 and Z900RS

-Many reviewers complain “why didn’t the Z900RS get the full-spec motor from the Z900?”
+Many reviewers and some owners complain: “Why didn’t the Z900RS get the full-spec motor from the Z900?”

-Riders who ride both do feel that the Z900RS’s power is totally adequate, and might even be more appropriate for the riding position and style of bike.
+Riders who ride both do feel that the Z900RS’s lower power but also forward-shifted torque curve is totally adequate, and might even be more appropriate for the riding position and style of bike.
 The more upright your seating position, the more likely you are to be blown backwards by a blast of wind.

 Looking at the above dyno, it’s clear that the Z900RS is more geared towards low-end and mid-range power, while the Z900 is more about top-end.
 The thing is, the Z900RS does sacrifice a lot of top-end for just a small mid-range gain.